Casparboetes/newzoo/README.md

 ## secrets.js

-To make the api call add the a secret.js in your root.
+To make the api call add the following secret.js to your root.

 ```
 const secret = {